Cybersheikh/gitdemo/README.md

 # Demo Git Repo

-Thi sis a prar, section 5 of 3 clasue 4, ok thanks bye.
+This is a para, section 5 of 3 clause 4, ok thanks bye. cya